1973 oil crisis: Impact on oil exporting nations

 The wealth and corruption generated by the oil shock led to a fundamentalist backlash in Saudi Arabia.
-On 20 November 1979, Islam's holiest shrine, the Grand Mosque of Mecca, was seized by a group who proclaimed themselves to be the followers of the Mahdi (a messianic figure said to appear at the dawn of every Muslim century to strike down the enemies of Islam).
+On 20 November 1979, Islam's holiest shrine, the Grand Mosque of Mecca, was seized by a group who proclaimed themselves to be the followers of the Mahdi, a messianic figure said to appear at the dawn of every Muslim century to strike down the enemies of Islam.
 The leader of the uprising, Juhayman al-Otaybi, read out a list of grievances, as he accused the House of Saud of being corrupt and degenerate, listing by name a number of Saudi princes who were engaged in dubious business dealings and/or who drank alcohol.
 The Saudi Army recaptured the Grand Mosque, and the surviving "renegades", as the rebels were labelled, were executed.

-Likewise, the perception that most of the wealth being generated by the now higher price of oil was being stolen by a corrupt Shah, along with the unfulfilled promises of the "Great Civilization" project, played a major role in causing the Iranian Revolution of 197–1979 that toppled the Shah and led to the establishment of the Islamic Republic of Iran in February 1979.
+Likewise, the perception that most of the wealth being generated by the now higher price of oil was being stolen by a corrupt Shah, along with the unfulfilled promises of the "Great Civilization" project, played a major role in causing the Iranian Revolution that toppled the Shah, and led to the establishment of the Islamic Republic of Iran in February 1979.
 In Algeria, the "oil shock" led to the establishment of a welfare state where none had existed previously.
-The lower oil prices of the 1980s along with cutbacks and the belief that the FLN regime was corrupt helped cause the riots of October 1988 against the FLN regime that killed at least 500 people.
+The lower oil prices of the 1980s along with cutbacks and the belief that the FLN regime was corrupt helped cause the riots of October 1988 against the FLN regime, that killed at least 500 people.

 The riots were largely caused by the fact that the low oil prices had forced the Algerian state to end many of its more generous social policies between 1986 and 1988, leading to an unemployment rate of 30% by 1988, along with the knowledge that the FLN regime had stolen millions.
 In the aftermath of the October riots, President Chadli Bendjedid began a transition to democracy.
-The first free elections in Algeria in January 1992 were won by the Islamist FIS, which led to a military coup and an outbreak of civil war that was to kill hundreds of thousands.
+The first free elections in Algeria in January 1992 were won by the Islamist FIS, which led to a military coup and an outbreak of a civil war that killed hundreds of thousands of Algerians.